immanelg/mdopen/README.md

 Quickly preview local markdown files in browser with GitHub-like look.

-Doesn't use GitHub API, but locally compiles markdown to HTML in Rust and renders it in a browser.
+Doesn't use GitHub API, but locally compiles markdown to HTML in Rust and renders it for a browser.

 Supports most of the GitHub markdown features, including syntax highlighting and math formulas.